la2050/archive/_projects/2016/the-engineer-factory-producing-engineers-in-south-los-angeles-one-student-at-a-time.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Engineer Factory, in collaboration with the UCLA MESA Program, Los Angeles Southwest College Urban Teachers Fellowship (LASC UTF) and the Girl Scouts of Greater Los Angeles seek to spark the interest of 4th- 8th grade females and students of color in being engineers.
+The program includes: consistent fun, hands-on, project-based learning through one-day Pop-Up community workshops;
+  participating in MESA & engineer-based competitions; and providing practical training and resources for teachers.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   The Engineer Factory (EF) will help make LA the best place to learn by